SkoolNotes/Taproot/2020BIO101/KBhBIO101CellCycle.md

 - May hit diffusion checkpoint => larger cells would need to work harder to transport things to the centre

 ### S => S Phase, duplicate DNA.
 150 mins
-In this process, all of the DNA that is in the nucleus will be [[KBhBIO101DNAReplication]]ed in order to
+In this process, all of the DNA that is in the nucleus will be [[KBhBIO101DNAReplication]]ed in order to actually split the cell in half.

-- G2 => Rest Phrase, Gap 2.
-The pairs of DNA begins bundling and condensing; the DNA is also checked upon and verified for consistency
+### G2 => Rest Phrase, Gap 2.
+The pairs of DNA begins bundling and condensing; the DNA is also checked upon and verified for consistency and dumped based the needs of the cell.

 - M => Mitosis!
 	- Prophase: condensation of chromasome
 	- Chromatin aligns in the center => (metaphase)